Mool Mantar Meaning in English: A Word-by-Word Guide

 A Sikh parent's guide to teaching kids honest work — what Kirat Karni means for a child, wisdom from Gurbani, and gentle activities to try at home.

-An educational guide for Sikh parents and children explaining why Raksha Bandhan contradicts Sikh principles of equality, self-sovereignty, and rejection of ritualistic threads — grounded in Gurbani and Sikh history.
+An educational guide for Sikh families on why Raksha Bandhan contradicts Sikh principles of equality and self-sovereignty, grounded in Gurbani and history.

 Meet the Panj Pyare — names, castes and birthplaces of the Five Beloved Ones — with a free crossword, Vaisakhi quiz and family Q&As for ages 5–12.

-A heartfelt guide for parents navigating identity, bullying, and assimilation — and why Sikhi has never been more relevant for raising resilient, purposeful children in the diaspora.
+A heartfelt guide for parents navigating identity, bullying, and assimilation — and why Sikhi matters for raising resilient children in the diaspora.

-Everyday questions children ask — about emotions, identity, nature, faith, and life itself — each answered through a specific verse from Sri Guru Granth Sahib Ji.
+Everyday questions children ask — about feelings, identity, nature, and faith — each answered through a verse from Sri Guru Granth Sahib Ji.

-A guide for kids and families highlighting notable Sikh Canadians and their contributions — from the first Sikh settler in 1897 to leaders shaping Canada today.
+A guide for kids and families on notable Sikh Canadians — from the first Sikh settler in 1897 to the leaders shaping Canada today and the marks they left.

 Nagar Kirtan meaning: a sacred Sikh procession carrying Sri Guru Granth Sahib Ji through the streets.
-What happens along the route, what to wear, and how to prepare your family for their first one.
+What happens, what to wear, and how to prepare.

-The 12 Sikh months of the Nanakshahi calendar — Chet, Vaisakh, Jeth, Harh, Sawan, Bhadon, Assu, Katik, Maghar, Poh, Magh, Phagun — with start dates, meanings, and the Gurbani verse for each month.
+A family guide to the 12 Sikh months of the Nanakshahi calendar — from Chet to Phagun — with start dates, meanings, and the Gurbani verse for each month.

-Celebrating the extraordinary Sikh women shaping communities, breaking barriers, and inspiring the next generation across the globe for International Women's Day 2026.
+Meet the extraordinary Sikh women — Kaurs — shaping communities, breaking barriers, and inspiring the next generation this International Women's Day.

 Teach your kids the 5 Ks (Kesh, Kangha, Kara, Kachera, Kirpan) — with a free crossword, coloring sheets and family discussion questions for ages 5–12.